Chart Color Schemes

 Ormeau (West) - Yatala performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area's university qualification rate is 18.6%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 18.6%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 13.5%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.9%).
-Trade and technical skills are prevalent, with 43.5% of residents aged 15+ holding vocational credentials - advanced diplomas (12.7%) and certificates (30.8%).
+Vocational credentials are prevalent, with 43.5% of residents aged 15 and above holding them - advanced diplomas comprise 12.7% and certificates make up 30.8%.

 Frequently Asked Questions - Education